 |Interest in Foreign financial assets through an entity||No||Yes, if ownership or beneficial interest is sufficient|

 |Financial accounts in foreign financial institution||Yes||Yes|

 The filing of FBAR and Form 8938 is mandatory for American Indians and expats, failure to which is punishable by jail time, in certain scenarios.
-To ensure you report all your financial details to prevent complications in the future, enlist the aid of the experts at H&R Block India.
+To ensure you report all your financial details to prevent complications in the future, enlist the aid of U.S tax experts at H&R Block India.